From Managing to Mentoring: Multiplying the Moment with Meaning

 Dear Radical Honesty community and curious newcomers,

-here.
-This post is a personal reflection on the past 1.5 years - a
+Jesper here.
+This post is a personal reflection on the past 1.5 years - a journey through service, challenge, and recommitment inside the Radical Honesty Institute (RHI).

-the courage behind them, will inform my actions for the rest of my
+Reading the heart-wrenching witness statements left a permanent mark on my soul.
+The stories, and the courage behind them, will inform my actions for the rest of my life.

-sleepless nights.
-It’s not the mistakes themselves I grow from, but
+I also made mistakes - some of which cost me sleepless nights.
+It’s not the mistakes themselves I grow from, but what I do with them.

 I helped resolve longstanding cases, co-created a new Code of Ethics, filed trademark paperwork, removed our delinquent legal status, and helped establish formal bylaws - all of which laid a stronger foundation for our future.